brantburnett/btburnett.com/_posts/2023-12-12-new-generics.md

     public string Model { get; } = model;
 }

-// IAutomobileFactory<T> is included with a self-referencing generic type parameter public class Car(string model) : Automobile(model), IAutomobileFactory<Car>
+// IAutomobileFactory<Car> is included with a self-referencing generic type parameter public class Car(string model) : Automobile(model), IAutomobileFactory<Car>
 {
     // The create method is implemented as a static method on the class,